suyogrnerkar/data-feed-app/README.md

            views, router, etc.
 - utils :  any utilities that may be required (time utils for now)
 - Also, package.json and nodemon config files.

+# Future refactoring :
+- The code inside the routes could be moved to the respective models into the separate functions.
+- The timeSince() utility function could has a better alternative Moment library but here it would have been an overkill.